Machine learning model training

 Analytics data and legal compliance

 It’s your responsibility to remain compliant with any privacy laws that cover you and your users.
 To assist with compliance, you should collect only the data your business requires, and seek consent from your users when collecting any potentially personally identifiable information (PII).
 Generally speaking, it is considered best practice to not send any PII data to Google Analytics in the first place but store them securely and limit access in your organization to them as much as possible.
 This means potentially modifying your GA4 data collection tags to prevent picking up PII data from the user’s current URL accidentally.
-For example, sending page view data for
+For example, sending page view data for is not OK.

 Make sure you are aware of how Google Analytics collects, processes, and stores data, and how permissions are granted.
 In Google Analytics 4, data can no longer be split into separate views with fine-grained permissions — permissions can only be granularly set at the property level or above.
 Take this into account when setting permissions on your data streams, so that you don’t accidentally mishandle data or disclose information to unintended recipients.